 Who can benefit from Integral Somatic Psychology?

 All mental health professionals (psychiatrists, psychologists, psychotherapists, marriage, family, and child therapists, social workers, and counselors).
 Practitioners of all therapeutic approaches including Psychoanalysis, Jungian and Archetypal psychologies, Cognitive Behavioral Therapy, Emotion Focused Therapy, body or somatic psychotherapy approaches such as Focusing, Somatic Experiencing, Bioenergetic Analysis, Bodynamic Analysis, and Sensorimotor psychotherapy, approaches based on mindfulness such […]

 The practice of embodying emotions from Integral Somatic Psychology has been found to be of value in the treatment of a wide range of clinical problems involving difficult emotions—from ordinary life events to extra-ordinarily difficult traumas, psychosomatic or psychophysiological disorders, developmental traumas, relational traumas, adverse childhood experiences (ACE), prenatal and perinatal traumas, attachment disorders, borderline […]

-ISP professional trainings and workshops have been offered in as many as twenty countries on all five continents.
+The ISP Professional Training has been offered in as many as twenty countries on all five continents.
 Integral Somatic Psychology is typically taught in three four-day modules, in-person and online.
 Click here to learn more about the ISP Professional Training.
-The format of lecture, discussion, guided experiential exercises, demonstrations with participants, and daily practice […]
+The format of lecture, discussion, guided experiential exercises, demonstrations with participants, and daily practice sessions […]